-A key lesson learned, and a project output, was to align the technology to support the consultancy model.
+A key lesson learnt was the importance of aligning the technology to support the consultancy model, not the other way round.

-A key lesson learned was that the technical tools were an important factor of the consultancy model but it was also paramount to align the data to the process.
+A key lesson learnt was that the technical tools were an important factor of the consultancy model but it was also paramount to align the data to the process.